Dean’s Award for

 Award / PRESENTATION

 The Dean’s Award for Excellence in Instruction is made annually to an individual winner.
-The winner will receive a cash award of $1000.00 and will be presented at the annual College of Agriculture awards program in December.
+The winner will receive a cash award of $1000.00 and will be presented at the annual College of Agriculture awards program.

 *The award is disbursed following university policy and taxable according to IRS guidelines.